 The employee's pay slip, however, will appear as follows:

 - External ID - e.g. can be used if importing timesheets.
 The external ID can be used to match the pay category to the timesheet.
+If an external id is used that has been used before you won't be able to save it if the 'unique external Id' setting is switched on.
+This setting is located on the Payroll settings > Advanced settings page.
+See here for more information.

 - Penalty loading - this is penalty loading that applied on top of the base rate and the rate loading.

 - Payment classification - this is used for reporting an employee's income information to the IRAS.
-You can find more information about this in the following article:

 - Rate Precision - option to set rate at between 0 and 6 decimal places.